jasonumiker/kubernetes-training/README.md

 Finally, let's say this was bad and we want to roll it back.
 You simply run `kubectl rollout undo deployment/probe-test-app` - which will scale the new version ReplicaSet down and the old version back up (since it is still there at 0).
 It actually leaves the last 10 versions there by default - though you can customize this with `.spec.revisionHistoryLimit`

-### Quarantine a Pod by removing the label from it that the operators are selecting it on?
+### Quarantine a Pod (by removing the label from it that the operators are selecting it on)?
 One interesting common thread with Services and ReplicaSets have in common is that they are looking for Pods with certain label(s).

 If you take a pod and remove the label that they are looking for (which is often the same for both) then it will stop getting Service traffic and/or it won't be killed by the ReplicaSet (which feels that it is no longer managing it).
 The ReplicaSet will add another one to 'replace' it since it doesn't see it any longer as well.